Parents and employers can contact careers at: firstname.lastname@example.org or through the College reception on 0161 287 8000.

 - A programme of careers lessons, delivered in tutorial sessions throughout Years 12 and 13.
 These outline all the options available after college, sources of information, research skills and application skills.
 They include specific lessons to support you in career related activities at important points e.g. writing university personal statements in Year 12, and submitting applications and attending interviews in Year 13.

 - Access to 1:1 careers interviews with qualified careers advisers in college.
 You can make an appointment by asking at any reception.

-- Easy access to careers resources and online information via the Careers Web Page.
+- Easy access to careers resources and online information via the Futures Web Page.

 - Additional careers related activities through your individual subjects and additional careers events, as publicised in the Careers Blog.

 If you’re an AS/A Level student and want to apply for a university course that requires particular vocational experience prior to application, we can help arrange work shadowing placements in the college holidays.
 This allows you to gain important employment experience, as well as first-hand knowledge of the specific career and work place your studies may lead to.
 If you’re applying for a vocational course, you’ll be involved in work related activity as part of your programme.